THIS WEEK: Free Online Workshops on Estate Planning and Medicaid Planning. REGISTER NOW

 Guardianship, on the other hand, involves the involuntary delegation of one's rights when they are incapacitated or unable to make decisions for themselves.
 Guardianship is literally the act of a Court coming in and taking away one's rights.

-When court gets petition for guardianship, it appoints a committee who writes a report, suggesting degree of capacity of the AIP (alleged incapacitated person) with suggestions.
-Court will appoint an attorney (not me, this elder law firm only represents the petitioner seeking guardianship).
-That attorneys job is to make sure that everything is legit.
+When the court gets a petition for guardianship, it appoints a committee that writes a report suggesting a degree of the capacity of the AIP (alleged incapacitated person) with suggestions.
+The court will appoint an attorney (not me, this elder law firm only represents the petitioner seeking guardianship).
+That attorney's job is to make sure that everything is legit.
 If uncontested, the guardianship process takes a short period of time.

-If a person is obviously completely and totally incapacitated when their family comes seeking medicaid-planning services, and the proper incapacity planning documents were not previously executed, the Florida Guardianship process will be a necessary evil.
+If a person is obviously completely incapacitated when their family comes seeking Medicaid-planning services, and the proper incapacity planning documents were not previously executed, the Florida Guardianship process will be a necessary evil.
 As discussed above, if the elder is really concerned about their designated agents misappropriating their funds and available resources, sometimes a voluntary guardianship is instituted to have the value of court oversight.

-Professional Guardians and Family Guardians should consult with an Elder Care Attorney to discuss how best to preserve the incapacitated person's assets so they can receive the best quality of care possible.
-Read more about how Medicaid planning works in Guardianship here.
+Professional Guardians and Family Guardians should consult with a Miami Elder Care Attorney to discuss how best to preserve the incapacitated person's assets so they can receive the best quality of care possible.
+Read more about how Medicaid planning and guardianship works here.

 Elder Law Resources